Performance tennis competitions calendar

 However, we are mindful of the need to keep activities fun and inclusive alongside appropriate levels of competition.

-So this year we will deliver a new 9U National Tour Circuit, and a refreshed 10U National Tour Circuit.
+We will continue to deliver a new 9U National Tour Circuit, and 10U National Tour Circuit.

 For junior players between the ages of 10 and 14 we want to increase the number and quality of competitions to provide them with more opportunities to play the best opponents at national and international level more regularly.
 We also want players to gain as much experience as possible against different opponents on all surfaces.

-So, in 2019 we staged 5 Tennis Europe 14U and 12U events, last year that doubled to 10, and in 2022 our intention is to stage 11 including some tournaments of a higher category.
+So, in 2019 we only staged 5 Tennis Europe 14U and 12U events, we now run more than double including some tournaments of a higher category including the Flagship Category 1 events at Bolton and on the grass at Roehampton.
 This gives British players the opportunity to experience international competition on home soil, whilst benefitting from lower travel costs.

-Domestically, we will be revamping the National Tour, to improve the experience and quality of competition opportunities, including four flagship Grade 1 events on each of grass, clay, hard and indoor hard at 11U, 12U and 14U age categories.
-Our national events will also have expanded draw sizes to allow for a larger player field, as well as increasing the number of guaranteed matches per player per event.
+We run four flagship Grade 1 events on each of grass, clay, hard and indoor hard at 11U, 12U and 14U age categories.
+Our national events have expanded draw sizes to allow for a larger player field, as well as increasing the number of guaranteed matches per player per event.

-Finally we will also be re-establishing our mixed gender invitational 11U International Team Event, which will include some of the strongest European nations.
+We have also re-establishing our mixed gender invitational 11U International Team Event, which will include some of the strongest European nations and takes place every summer at Queenswood School.

 For Junior players over the age of 14 our intention is to enhance the quality of both international and national competition.

-So we will be more than doubling the number of 18U junior ITF events in 2022 compared to 2019, as we move to at least 20 female and male 18U events next year as well as adding more events of a higher category.
+Since 2019 we have more than doubled the number of 18U junior ITF events, as we move to at least 20 female and male 18U events next year as well as adding more events of a higher category.
+Our flagship event is the Junior International at Roehampton which is the build up event to the Junior Wimbledon Championship.

 We will also continue to offer junior feed up opportunities through the allocation of wild cards into LTA British Tour events to provide opportunities for juniors to play up in adult national level competition, further supporting their game development.